Syracuse Orange field hockey: Head coaches

+Lynn Farquhar was named the head coach in 2022.

 Wins and records

 All-time record

 As of 2021, the program has compiled an all-time record of 553-228-21.
 The program has won nine conference regular season championships, six league tournament championships.
 In 2016, The team recorded its 500th victory all-time with a 8-0 win against Temple.

 NCAA appearances and 2015 National championship

 Since 1972, Syracuse has accumulated a total of 14 appearances in the NCAA tournament.
 In 1993, Syracuse made their first NCAA Tournament appearance against Penn, winning 3-0.

 In 1981, the Orange finished runner-up for the AIAW Division II National Championship, losing to Lock Haven in the championship game.

 In 2015 the Orange won their first NCAA championship by defeating North Carolina in the final by a score of 4–2.
 The victory made them the first women's team at the university to win a national championship.
 This record-breaking squad had 21-1 record.